InonS/Open-GPGPU-ANN/README.md

 5. DeepCL: Hugh Perkins's <a href="https://github.com/hughperkins/DeepCL">DeepCL</a>.
 (Works! still trying to get the Python bindings working on Micro$oft Windoze, though)
 6. FANN: Steffen Nissen's <a href="http://leenissen.dk/fann/wp/">FANN</a> (see <a href="https://github.com/martin-steinegger/fann-opencl">OpenCL backend with C API</a> and <a href="https://github.com/FutureLinkCorporation/fann2">non-OpenCL Python bindings<a/>)
 7. Nengo OpenCL (nengo_ocl)
 8. Encog: Jeff Heaton's <a href="https://github.com/encog">encog</a> (no Python.
-For example <a href="https://search.maven.org/#artifactdetails%7Corg.encog%7Cencog-core%7C3.3.0%7Cjar">Maven Central POM for encog 3.3.0</a>) (Jeff's reply to my inquiry wa that he gave up support of OpenCL since Encog 3)
+For example <a href="https://search.maven.org/#artifactdetails%7Corg.encog%7Cencog-core%7C3.3.0%7Cjar">Maven Central POM for encog 3.3.0</a>) (Jeff's reply to <a href="https://github.com/encog/encog-java-core/issues/245">my inquiry</a> was that he gave up support of OpenCL since Encog 3).
+My attempt is <a href="https://github.com/InonS/encog-opencl-test">here</a>.
 9. Veles: Samsung's <a href="https://velesnet.ml/">Veles</a> (Ubuntu only)
 10. Neural Networks: Ivan Vasilev's <a href="https://github.com/ivan-vasilev/neuralnetworks">Neural Networks</a> (Works!)